 HPV thrives in warm, moist places, such as locker room floors and around swimming pools.
 Those little puddles on the surface of pool tiles are a breeding ground for HPV.

-Plantar warts can be extremely painful.
+Plantar warts can be painful.
 One of the first symptoms you may notice is pain or tenderness when putting pressure on your foot while walking.

 - curettage, which involves cutting out the wart

-- medicine applied directly to the wart
+- medication applied directly to the wart

 - laser therapy to burn off the blood vessels that feed the wart

-Salicylic acid cream and liquid nitrogen are the most common treatments.
+Salicylic acid and liquid nitrogen are the most common treatments.
 Both require multiple treatments over several weeks to get rid of the wart or warts.

-Your doctor can help you determine which treatment is best for you based on how advanced the wart is.
+A doctor can help you determine which treatment is best for you based on how advanced the wart is.
 If the wart has returned, for example, your doctor might choose a different combination treatment to ensure its removal.

-Plantar warts can be difficult to eliminate and they have a tendency to return, so you want to be sure to follow your treatment plan carefully.
+Plantar warts can be difficult to eliminate and have a tendency to return, so be sure to follow your treatment plan carefully.